jayfiled/webSite/src/pages/BlogArticles/June18/underlined-23-6.md

 So, as you would already know, I incorporated them into my site:

-I couldn't choose between this:
+I couldn't choose between this style:
 <img class="blog-img" src="https://drive.google.com/uc?id=1_u22MQMHLfOBeuHynIpeGnvtt-iV8FNg">

 Or this: